pmean/build-website/text/02/normal.md

 light tails, as might happen if the data are truncated or sharply bounded on both the low end and the high end.

-Don\'t let skewness and kurtosis prevent you from also graphically examining normality.
+Don't let skewness and kurtosis prevent you from also graphically examining normality.
 A histogram and/or a Q-Q plot are very helpful here.